Updated January 2021

 - 900g stewing steak cut into large cubes

-- 5/6 medium carrots, peeled and roughly chopped
+- 5/6 medium carrots, peeled and cut into large chunks

-- 1 small or ½ a large butternut squash, halved, deseeded and diced
+- 1 small or ½ a large butternut squash, halved, deseeded and some diced into small pieces and some larger pieces.

 - ½ a bottle of red wine